 We will need a storage account in order to have a place to put our virtual machine .vhd blob files.
 Although while creating a virtual machine, you have the option to create a storage account, we want to first create our storage account manually so that we can create a resource group to hold all the applications resources in.
 Creating the storage account up front gives us more flexible options.

 Log in to the Azure portal at https://portal.azure.com.

-From within the Azure Portal, click on the +New, Storage and then Storage account.
+From within the Azure Portal, click on the +Create a resource, Storage and then Storage account – blob, file, table, queue.